When it comes to pets, we've all got questions

 Rosie has current medical concerns, namely a corneal ulcer which is healing, that will require consideration before she is rehomed.
 Our rehoming team will be able to give you further information if you apply to rehome this pet and you are a successful match.
 We would also advise that any medical concern, be that historic or ongoing, is discussed with your own vet prior to any book out appointment.

 Rosie had been living as a stray for a while, but was brought into us by a concerned person when she had kittens.
 Rosie is a very nervous girl and likes to have a safe place to hide.
-She is currently spending her time in her safe area and is not keen to interact at the moment.
-We are taking a hands off approach with her to give her time to gain her trust and allow her to feel safe and comfortable around us.
-She is going to need a very patient and understanding new owner who will give her the time and space that she needs to settle and learn to trust people again.
+She is currently spending her time in her safe area and is not keen to interact.
+Rosie is looking for a farm/rural home where she can do her own thing and not have to worry about things like lap time and human affection!

 Ready to get started?
 We always start with our pets’ individual needs, which is why we need to find out a bit more about you first.